AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/README.md

   Collected data are presended in **Results** section.

 ## Code
   At the beggining, we declare size of vector, block and grid.
+These variables are point of this project.
   ```
   int nElem = 100;
   dim3 block (3);